EDUCBA Logo

 • Weighted average Common shares outstanding: 800,000

-• Convertible preferred shares: 10,000, convertible into 3 shares of common stock of each and paying dividend of $10 per share
+• Convertible preferred shares: 10,000, convertible into 3 shares of common stock of each and paying a dividend of $10 per share

-• Net Income before preferred dividend=$2,000,000
+• Net income before preferred dividend=$2,000,000

-Particulars ($) Basic EPS Diluted EPS if converted
+Particulars ($) Basic EPS Diluted EPS, if converted

 Net income 20,00,000 20,00,000